Boeing 737 MAX freeze divides suppliers into haves and have-nots

 “The potential loss of talent, access to capital and incremental risk on the supply chain all create substantial uncertainty about Boeing’s ability to increase production levels once the pause ends,” Canaccord Genuity analyst Ken Herbert said.

-About 80% of Boeing’s closely guarded recurring costs in building the mature 737 - a figure some sources place as low as $10 million per plane, well below the $40-50 million estimated market value - involve payments to outside suppliers for parts.
+About 80% of Boeing’s closely guarded recurring costs in building the mature 737 - a figure some sources place as low as $10 million per plane, well below the $40 million to $50 million estimated market value - involve payments to outside suppliers for parts.

-Big, diversified suppliers of systems like avionics and landing gear - like United Technologies Corp (UTX.N) or Honeywell International Inc (HON.N) - will be relatively insulated because their revenue is spread across other Boeing and Airbus (AIR.PA) programs.
+Big, diversified suppliers of systems like avionics and landing gear - like United Technologies Corp or Honeywell International Inc - will be relatively insulated because their revenue is spread across other Boeing and Airbus programs.
 Crucially, they can also tap lucrative after-sales parts and repair services.

 But providers of materials or structures, ranging from Spirit to a cluster of mom-and-pop machine shops in Washington state, where the 737 MAX is made, will be disproportionately exposed because those parts are sold once and rarely replaced.